Trogdorts/LLMPlotBot/README.md

 Each result file is updated atomically and keeps a per-model, per-prompt hash of the structured data returned by the LLM.

+## Configuration and overrides

+Defaults live in `src/config.py`.
+Override any value by creating a `config.local.json` file at the project root or by pointing the `LLMPLOTBOT_CONFIG` environment variable at another JSON file.
+Values are merged deeply, so you can override just the keys you care about.

+- `LLM_BLOCKLIST` removes unwanted models from consideration even if they are running or explicitly listed.
+- `COMPLIANCE_REMINDER_INTERVAL` (0 disables) automatically replays the
+  JSON-compliance reminder after every _N_ headlines to keep long sessions on track.

+Active override sources are logged on start-up.

+## Runtime metrics

+Each run logs a summary with total runtime, success and failure rates, retry counts, and per-model averages.
+Connector-level reminders (manual, automatic, and multi-object response warnings) are aggregated in the summary so you can spot models that drift off spec.